Discover the Best 11 Antigua Beaches that will steal your heart

 Ana’s on the Beach

-The place has been revamped since I left, and although it was already quite cool and very much frequented, they made it even fancier, with cozy seatings and gourmet food.
+Ana’s On The Beach has been revamped since I left, and although it was already quite cool and very much frequented, they made it even fancier, with cozy seatings and gourmet food.
 Definitely to try.

 Coconut groove’s

-To be honest, although the beach is amazing and just never ending, I almost never went there.
-I find it a little isolated if you know what I mean.
-I still wanted to include it in here for the sake of information.
+To be honest, although the beach is amazing and just never-ending, I rarely went there.
+I find it a little too isolated.
+I still wanted to include it here for the sake of information.
 If you are a surfer and have a shortboard with you, you can find reef breaks just a few meters from the beach.

 Be careful because the bottom is rocky.
-Since it’s not a super famous spot for surfing there is no surfboard rentals that I know of.
-Locals have their own boards.
+Since it’s not a super famous spot for surfing there are no surfboard rentals that I know of.
+Locals have their boards.

 This is the beach of the Hotel that gets the same name, Hawksbill Resort but it’s not private and anyone can have access, but not to the hotel facilities unless you buy a day pass.

-Right beside Hawksbill bay, you will find this isolated spectacular beach that almost nobody knows of.
+Right beside Hawksbill Bay, you will find this isolated spectacular beach that almost nobody knows of.
 There was an old semi-abandoned hotel right on the beach which is still there.
-On the side of the beach, there is a nice short hike to Fort Barrington with amazing views on the bay.
+On the side of the beach, there is a nice short hike to Fort Barrington with amazing views of the bay.

 No restaurants are available in the area.